Three separate discussions.

 I could not see a potential for carp.
 The bad name caused by the invasive European carp has tarnished other species of carp.
 Or one bad apple has discredited pears.
 A viewpoint that won't be revisited while there is a popular fish resource of blue cod.

 However enter massive tourism and new market expectations.
-We have visitors who enjoy grass carp.
+Kaikoura has visitors who are familiar with grass carp.

 Grass carp fingerlings are available to supply for farmers to grow out.
 They have attractive growth rates.